 - Chrome, desktop search, knowledge panel: Your posts will also show in a carousel in your knowledge panel on the desktop under a section called “Updates from [your business],” often near the bottom of the panel.
 If your posts are expired, it may show a link to “View previous updates on Google” in that section instead.

 - Google Maps app, and mobile search, as a Follower: Both the Maps app and mobile search will allow your audiences to follow your business, which lets them receive updates about your posts.
 In the Maps app, users can head to the Updates tab in the bottom navigation menu (their own Updates tab, not the Updates tab for individual businesses).
 Heading to the “For You” tab at the top of the screen allows users to see posts from their followed pages and businesses in their area.

-Get started managing your GMB listing with WebFX!
+Get started managing your GBP listing with WebFX!

-Google My Business and local listings change often.
+Google Business Profile and local listings change often.
 With the rise of local search, Google is trying to find the most optimal experience for users.

-WebFX can help you stay on top of your GMB optimization.
-We have over 20 years of experience as a top local SEO agency, and over 500 satisfied client testimonials, so we know how to drive results for your local SEO campaign.
+WebFX can help you stay on top of your GBP optimization.
+We have over 25 years of experience as a top local SEO agency, and over 1020 satisfied client testimonials, so we know how to drive results for your local SEO campaign.

 Trevin serves as the VP of Marketing at WebFX.
 He has worked on over 450 marketing campaigns and has been building websites for over 25 years.
 His work has been featured by Search Engine Land, USA Today, Fast Company and Inc.